scottchiefbaker/SmokeRand/README.md

 4. Birthday spacings test with decimation.
 5. CollisionOver test.
 6. Gap test.
+7. Gap test on 16-bit words with zero counting (modified `rda16` from gjrand).
-7. Matrix rank test.
+8. Matrix rank test.
-8. Linear complexity test.
+9. Linear complexity test.
-9. Hamming weights based DC6 test from PractRand.
+10. Hamming weights based DC6 test from PractRand.
+11. Simplified `mod3` test from grand.

 Systematic failure of even one test means that PRNG is not suitable as a general